calypsonet/keyple-java-demo-remote/client/android/README.md

     - Connect to remote server.
     - With remote server connected to a SAM, proceed to a card writing.
 - Charge Result (`ChargeResultActivity`): Displays if loading was successful or failed.

-## Sign application

-In order to access to SIM card content you must own a specific SIM card and sign the application with related keystore.
-Otherwise you'll encounter a security exception.

-Within the release package, 6 APKs are provided:
-* keyple-demo-remote-client-android-X.Y.Z-debug-unsigned.apk: Unsigned debug version.
-* keyple-demo-remote-client-android-X.Y.Z-release-unsigned.apk: Unsigned release version.
-* keyple-demo-remote-client-android-X.Y.Z-debug-CNA.apk: Debug version signed with CNA Keystore.
-At time no compatible SIM are available.
-* keyple-demo-remote-client-android-X.Y.Z-release-CNA.apk: Release version signed with CNA Keystore.
-At time no compatible SIM are available.
-* keyple-demo-remote-client-android-X.Y.Z-debug-ORANGE.apk: Debug version signed with Orange Keystore, compatible pre-production SIMs provided by Orange.
-* keyple-demo-remote-client-android-X.Y.Z-release-ORANGE.apk: Release version signed with Orange Keystore, compatible pre-production SIMs provided by Orange.

-## Use Wizway Solutions platform

-In order to use the eSE, this demo relies on Wizway Platform.
-Wizway Solutions provides an application to install on the device (called the Agent) which will handle operations opening access to the secure element (can also be used with the SIM card) and allowing to exchange data with it.
-To create a connection with this agent, Wizway Solutions provides an android library.
-Once the library and agent are correctly initialized, Wizway Service Instances are provided to Keyple Wizway Plugin and the Android application can benefit from Keyple toolkit.

-Please refer to [Keyple Android Wizway Plugin](https://github.com/calypsonet/keyple-android-plugin-wizway/) and [Wizway Solutions](https://www.wizwaysolutions.com) for more information.